 There is some great rugby in Victoria being played with several teams participating in the BC Premier and Premier Reserve divisions.
+As well, there is rookie rugby (sometimes called "minis" for ages 6-13) and age-grade rugby for 14-20 year olds.
 If you or someone you know is interested in playing rugby in Victoria, check the clubs listed below to find the one that best suits you.
 Come on down to one of these fields and enjoy one of the fastest growing sports.
 Most Saturdays you’ll find me on the sidelines cheering on the James Bay Bears – stop by and say hello.
 Hope to see you there!

 Go to BC Rugby for all the schedules and results.